OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 ##### Sideload with the Teams Toolkit

-1. First, *make sure Outlook desktop is closed.*
+1. First, *make sure Office desktop application that you want to sideload into is closed.*
-1. In Visual Studio Code, open the Teams Toolkit.
+1. In Visual Studio Code, open Teams Toolkit.
-1. In the **ACCOUNTS** section, verify that you're signed into Microsoft 365.
+1. Required for Outlook only: in the **ACCOUNTS** section, verify that you're signed into Microsoft 365.
 1. Select **View** | **Run** in Visual Studio Code.
-In the **RUN AND DEBUG** drop down menu, select the option, **Outlook Desktop (Edge Chromium)**, and then press **F5**.
+In the **RUN AND DEBUG** drop down menu, select one of these options as appropriate for your add-in.

+    - **Excel Desktop (Edge Chromium)**
+    - **Outlook Desktop (Edge Chromium)**
+    - **PowerPoint Desktop (Edge Chromium)**
+    - **Word Desktop (Edge Chromium)**

+1. Press F5.
 The project builds and a Node dev-server window opens.
-This process may take a couple of minutes and then Outlook desktop opens.
-1. You can now work with your add-in.
-Be sure you're working in the **Inbox** of *your Microsoft 365 account identity*.
+This process may take a couple of minutes and then the desktop version of the Office application that you selected opens.
+You can now work with your add-in.
+For an Outlook add-in, be sure you're working in the **Inbox** of *your Microsoft 365 account identity*.
+1. To stop debugging and uninstall the add-in, select **Run** | **Stop Debugging** in Visual Studio Code.

 ##### Sideload with a system prompt, bash shell, or terminal

-1. First, *make sure Outlook desktop is closed.*
+1. First, *make sure Office desktop application that you want to sideload into is closed.*
 1. Open a system prompt, bash shell, or the Visual Studio Code **TERMINAL**, and navigate to the root of the project.
 1. Run the command `npm run start:desktop`.
 The project builds and a Node dev-server window opens.
-This process may take a couple of minutes then Outlook desktop opens.
+This process may take a couple of minutes then the Office host application (Excel, Outlook, PowerPoint, or Word) desktop opens.
 1. You can now work with your add-in.
 1. When you're done working with your add-in, make sure to run the command `npm run stop`.